ash3spho3nix/batModel/README.md

 battery parameters, V, R, C, OCV are expressed as the non-linear function of SoC, C-rate, Temperature and number of cells. function parameters are found from the manufacturer's datasheet using Genetic Algorithm.

+check Data folder, for different characteristic curves for particular battery provided in manufacturer's datasheet.

 Files :
 1. one_cycle_kokam_*** - to simulate one cycle of charge/discharge in Kokam battery.
 2. V_el_T - Equivalent electrical circuit contains R_in, R_in_2, C_in. where internal resistance and Capacitance is algebric function of SoC, C-rate and Temperature and number of cells in battery.
 OCV is calculated